-The Science of Superpowers Camp
+The Science Behind Superpowers

 The world of comic books is full of heroes, villains, challenges and triumphs — and the heroes need help!
 Ready to see just what it takes to be super?
 In this freshly redesigned favorite, students answer the call for aid by dissecting superhero skill-sets to uncover the science behind super powers.